Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to request a 24-hour entry at London (LHR) or Manchester (MAN) airports
+• Visa is NOT EXEMPT, but you are eligible to request a 24-hour entry at London (LHR) or Manchester (MAN) airports

 • Must be traveling to or from the visa-issuing Schengen country only